Strong coupling constant from moments of quarkonium correlators revisited: Continuum extrapolations of the reduced moments of quarkonium correlators

 To obtain continuum results for $R_n/m_{h0},~n \ge 6$ it is sufficient to consider fits with $N=1$ and $M_1=2$.
 This is because the errors on $R_n/m_{h0}$ are much larger than for $R_4$.
-These errors are dominated by the uncertainties in $m_{h0}$ \cite{Petreczky:2019ozv}.
+These errors are dominated by the uncertainties in $m_{h0}$, which are essentially the uncertainties in $m_{c0}$ multiplied by the corresponding constant ($3/2,~2,~3$ and $4$).
+The uncertainties in $m_{c0}$ come from the errors in tuning the charm-quark mass in the lattice calculations due to the errors of the ground state charmonium mass and the error in the lattice spacing \cite{Petreczky:2019ozv}.
+The errors on $m_{c0}$ are given in the sixth column of Table 1 in Ref. \cite{Petreczky:2019ozv}.
 We used several values of $(a m_{h0})_{max}$ in our fits.
 The differences in the central values of $(R_n/m_{h0})^{cont}$ corresponding to the fits with various $(a m_{h0})_{max}$ turned out to be much smaller than the statistical errors.
 So one can choose any of these fit results.
-For the final continuum estimate we choose the fits with the smallest $\chi^2/df$, which tuned out to be the fits with $(a m_{h0})_{max}^2=1.0$ for $R_6/m_{h0}$ and $R_8/m_{h0}$, and the fit with $(a m_{h0})_{max}^2=0.8$ for $R_{10}/m_{h0}$.
+For the final continuum estimate we choose the fits with the smallest $\chi^2/df$, which turned out to be the fits with $(a m_{h0})_{max}^2=1.0$ for $R_6/m_{h0}$ and $R_8/m_{h0}$, and the fit with $(a m_{h0})_{max}^2=0.8$ for $R_{10}/m_{h0}$.
 The corresponding results are given in Table \ref{tab:Rn_cont}.
 The new continuum results agree very well with the previous ones but have smaller errors.
 For some cases the error reduction is significant.